Temporal Cascading of Planning and Control for Quadrotor MPC: Real-World Experiments

 We evaluate and ablate our approach by comparing it against two benchmarks: the \emph{hierarchical approach}~\cite{hehn_2015,romero_2022} and the high-fidelity \emph{standard MPC} formulation, which uses a longer horizon without utilizing the point-mass model.
 The hierarchical formulation first plans a trajectory using only a point-mass model, formulating it as an MPC problem, and then employs a high-fidelity MPC tracking controller.
 The planner updates the trajectory every tenth lower-level tracking iteration.
-Remarkably, all parameters of the point mass planning MPC, the tracking MPC, and the extended horizon MPC are equal to the corresponding phases of \textsc{Unique} for a fair comparison, besides the position tracking weight, which is adapted for the hierarchical lower-level tracking MPC.
+Remarkably, all parameters of the point-mass planning MPC, the tracking MPC, and the extended-horizon MPC are set to the corresponding phases of \textsc{Unique} for a fair comparison, except for the position-tracking weight, which is adapted for the hierarchical lower-level tracking MPC.

-The first comparison in Sect.~\ref{sec:eval_realworld} involves real-world experiments in the reference tracking environment.
+The comparison in Sect.~\ref{sec:eval_realworld} involves real-world experiments in the reference-tracking environment.
 We analyze performance on four different tracks with varying numbers of obstacles.
-Additionally, we evaluate progressive smoothing for cubic obstacles and parallel MPCs for the proposed initialization strategy, avoiding local minima.
-Secondly, in Sect.~\ref{sec:eval_hyper}, we ablate different hyperparameters for the constant velocity environment to show the robustness of \textsc{Unique}.
-Moreover, we evaluate how adding prediction steps to the second phase of the MPC~\eqref{eq:ocp_unified} affects its evolution on the Pareto front.
-Finally, in Sect.~\ref{sec:eval_constraint}, we evaluate the different constraint approximations of the second horizon and provide some qualitative insights into progressive smoothing and the parallel initialization strategy.
+Additionally, we evaluate progressive smoothing for cubic obstacles and parallel MPCs within the proposed initialization strategy to avoid local minima. \reb[4.8]{In the first comparison, we consider a use case with many obstacles and few local minima, so random initial guesses can escape them reliably.}

+\reb[4.8]{In Sect.~\ref{sec:eval_realworld_plan}, we compare the three variants in the maze environment with randomly placed horizontal and vertical walls.}